LEADING THE WAY TO A HEALTHIER FUTURE

 Dear Friends and Neighbors,

-These results do not simply “happen."
+This result doesn’t simply "happen."
 It takes us all looking forward, believing that we can achieve perfection, and tolerating nothing but our very best delivery every day.
 It takes collaboration, communication, accountability, and a true sense of ownership to pull this off.
 It takes a Board of Trustees, a Medical Staff, and Administrative Team working in concert to demonstrate the support and leadership ability to facilitate an environment where each and every employee at AVH can achieve his or her true potential.
-I am absolutely confident in our ability to reach our stated Vision of being one of the Top 10 Critical Access Hospitals in the Country, because I see evidence of all of these “must haves” in place as I round throughout our facility and talk with our staff.
+I am absolutely confident in our ability to reach our stated Vision of being one of the Top 10 Critical Access Hospitals in the Country, because I see evidence of all of these "must haves" in place as I round throughout our facility and talk with our staff.
 The people here truly care…not only for the patients we serve, who are indeed our friends and neighbors, but also very much for each other.
 It’s this level of engagement and teamwork that have allowed us to be so successful, and will continue to move us forward in the coming years.

 But, don’t just take my word for it…

-With a new CEO at North Country Healthcare (our parent System) joining our family, who comes to us with an award-winning history of successful leadership and extensive clinical experience, I believe the outlook and future of AVH remain bright.
+I believe the outlook and future of AVH remain bright.
 Knowing that our retention rate of excellent providers, nurses, and all of our other staff is greater than twice the national average, I’m also confident that our experience working together as a team for the benefit of the people we care for will enable us to continue to do so for the long haul.

 I invite you to visit us in healthy times, so you can experience all of these things first hand; and am very comforted to know that AVH is here for you if you need us in not-so-healthy times as well.